Fast read

 Energy usage

-To determine the size of your solar system, you will first need to understand a few main variables, the major one being energy usage on a day-to-day basis.
-To determine this, you must first gather your kWh consumption data from your electricity bill.
-It is recommended that you look not only at your recent bill but also at your bills from the past 12 months to gain an overall understanding of consumption.
+It is recommended that you look not only at your recent bill but also at your bills from the past 12 months to gain an overall understanding of energy consumption.
 This will allow you to work out your average monthly consumption, which you can then use to work out your average daily consumption.

 However, if you have a smart meter, you can find this information much more easily.
 After this is done, you will want to understand your area’s peak hours of sun.
 This varies greatly depending on your location, so make sure you put aside a reasonable time for research.

-You can then work out your system size by simply taking your daily kWh consumption and dividing it by peak sun hours to work out the kW output.
+You can then work out your solar system size by simply taking your daily kWh consumption and dividing it by peak sun hours to work out the kW output.
 You then divide this number by your solar panel efficiency (the ones you plan to get) to determine how many panels you need.
 On the other hand, you can use our solar system calculator to estimate solar system sizing accurately.

 Solar and battery combinations

-So now that you have a general idea of how to determine your solar system size and how many panels you need, let’s explore batteries, as they are usually determined by system size.
+So now that you have a general idea of how to determine your solar system size and how many panels you need, let’s explore batteries, as they are usually determined by solar system size.
 To size a solar battery system, you must first understand why you want one.
 In many cases, it’s several reasons.
 Usually, these are the top three;

-- Reduce reliance on the grid (energy independence);
+• Reduce reliance on the grid (energy independence);

-- Backup energy for power outages;
+• Backup energy for power outages;

-- Reduce electricity bills.
+• Reduce electricity bills.

-How to size your battery?
+How to size your solar battery?

 If the above cases sound like you, the next step is to determine what size battery you need that works well with your solar system.
 To size your solar battery system, you need to understand how much energy your solar system produces, how much energy you use, and how much is being sold back to the grid at a low feed-in tariff.
-So let’s go ahead and explore it in steps.

-- This allows you to determine how much energy you use directly during the day from this system.
+2. This allows you to determine how much energy you use directly during the day from this system.

-- After this, you can determine how much energy you sell back to the grid.
+3. After this, you can determine how much energy you sell back to the grid.

-- Once you understand this number, you can determine how much energy you would be storing in a battery if you purchase one, giving you an estimate of the size of the battery storage system you need.
+4. Once you understand this number, you can determine how much energy you would be storing in a battery if you purchase one, giving you an estimate of the size of the battery storage system you need.

 In summary